 Bipolar disorder is a mental illness that causes dramatic shifts in a person’s mood, energy and ability to think clearly.
 People with bipolar experience high and low moods—known as mania and depression—which differ from the typical ups-and-downs most people experience.

 The average age-of-onset is about 25, but it can occur in the teens, or more uncommonly, in childhood.
-The condition affects men and women equally, with about 2.6% of the U.S. population diagnosed with bipolar disorder and nearly 83% of cases classified as severe.
+The condition affects men and women equally, with about 2.8% of U.S. adults experiencing bipolar disorder each year.
+Approximately 83% of cases of bipolar disorder are classified as "severe".

 If left untreated, bipolar disorder usually worsens.
 However, with a good treatment plan including psychotherapy, medications, a healthy lifestyle, a regular schedule and early identification of symptoms, many people live well with the condition.